Smart ways to spend your bonus this festive season

 The end of the year means that most people have different payouts coming their way.
 Of course, these are not surprising cash injections that come suddenly.
 If you have a thirteenth cheque or a payout from a stokvel coming your way, the odds are that you’ve already spent the money in your head.
 But is that budget in your head the most effective way to spend the money?

-By the time the bonus or stokvel comes, you’ve spent the whole year budgeting and squeezing so the easiest thing to do would be to use the money to “treat yourself.”
+By the time the bonus, you’ve spent the whole year budgeting and squeezing so the easiest thing to do would be to use the money to “treat yourself.”

-Five smart ways to spend your stokvel payout or bonus this December
+Five smart ways to spend your bonus this December

 Pay it toward a big debt